Budgeting For Success: Managing HOA Dues Increases

 Strategies to Offset Costs

-Lowering costs can be challenging since it may mean cutting critical areas necessary to maintain the smooth operation of your community.
-How do associations manage these challenges, and what can you do to stay on budget?
+Lowering costs can be challenging since it may mean cutting areas critical to maintaining your community's smooth operation.
+So how are associations managing these challenges, and what can you do in the meantime to stay within your budget?
 "Different communities have different approaches and strategies to deal with rising costs," said Anh Nguyen, vice president at FirstService Residential.
-"To save money, we're seeing some associations categorizing "must-haves" and "nice-to-haves," postponing purchases that can wait until they’re more feasible, while others have turned towards closely analyzing vendor contracts, along with their utility expenditures, for potential cost cutting."
+"To save money, we're seeing some associations categorizing "must-haves" and "nice-to-haves," postponing purchases that can wait until it's feasible while others have turned towards closely analyzing vendor contracts, along with their utility expenditures, for potential cost cutting."

-Examining your utility bills to determine how much you're spending is always a smart idea.
-When assessing these costs, consider the following questions.
+It’s always a good idea to examine your utility bills to determine how much you're spending.
+Consider asking the following questions when assessing these costs.
+Are you using energy-efficient lighting and appliances?
 What's your pool's temperature?
 Can you lower it?
+Can you reduce the gym's air conditioner temperature to save on your bill?
 Is your sprinkler system programmed to stop watering the lawn when it isn’t necessary?
-Can you reduce the gym's air conditioner temperature to save on your bill?
-Are you using energy-efficient lighting and appliances?
 Even something as simple as installing water-efficient toilet flappers can save water and save you money over time.

 According to Nguyen, some boards also opt to reduce their use of third-party contractors as a cost-savings measure.
-“They’re opting instead to utilize maintenance staff through their property management company for some of the work needed at the property, which can be less expensive and also provide a higher service level.”
+“They’re opting instead to utilize maintenance staff through their property management company for some of the work, which can be less expensive and also provide a higher service level.”

 A professional property management company will suggest cost-cutting opportunities, providing board members with solutions that can save your association time and money.